7.5 Radio’s New Future

 Satellite Radio

-In 1998, the FCC awarded licenses to two businesses interested in creating a radio version of cable television—without the cables.
+In 1998, the FCC awarded licenses to two businesses interested in creating a radio version of cable television, without the cables.
 This act signaled the beginning of satellite radio, and the companies soon became XM and Sirius.
 These two networks sold special receivers that could pick up satellite transmissions broadcasting a wide range of formats on different channels to listeners who paid a monthly fee for the commercial-free programming.

 Like cable television, satellite radio did not have to censor its disc jockeys or guests for profanity.
-This attracted somewhat controversial radio personalities known for their conflicts with the FCC, such as Howard Stern and Opie and Anthony.
-The networks also drew hosts such as NPR’s Bob Edwards and Bruce Springsteen’s guitarist “Little” Steven Van Zandt to create their own shows.
-Because listeners paid one price for access to all of the channels, disc jockeys experienced less pressure to adhere to the limited playlist style of programming normally shared by terrestrial radio stations (Breen, 2005).
+This attracted somewhat controversial radio personalities known for their conflicts with the FCC, such as Howard Stern and Opie and Anthony (who abruptly ended their show in 2014 after SiriusXM fired Anthony Cumia for making racist and hate-filled remarks on social media).
+The networks also drew hosts such as NPR’s Bob Edwards and Bruce Springsteen’s guitarist “Little” Steven Van Zandt to create their shows.
+Because listeners paid one price for access to all the channels, disc jockeys experienced less pressure to adhere to the limited playlist style of programming commonly found in terrestrial radio stations (Breen, 2005).
 In 2008, Sirius and XM merged to form Sirius XM.
-In 2010, the company recorded its first profits (Reuters, 2010).
+In 2010, the company recorded its first profits (Reuters, 2010) and has remained profitable since then.

 HD Radio